RustaceansKenya/driver-development-book/driver_book/src/intro/intro.md

 ### Phase 2:
 <hr>

-We will try to improve our UART driver code to conform to standard APIs like PAC and HAL.
+We will try to improve our UART driver code to conform to standard APIs like **PAC** and **HAL**.
 This phase will try to show devs how to make standard drivers that are more portable.

+If you have no idea what HAL and PACs are, you hav nothing to worry about.
+You'll learn about them along the way.

 ### Phase 3: